 • Human and Environment Links Progressive Organization (HELP-O) is improving coordination and participatory decision-making for solid waste management planning in Galle that can move the city towards a circular economy model.
 To do this, HELP-O is coordinating with the Galle Municipal Council and other city stakeholders to fill in data gaps to better understand the waste management system and 3R/SWM practices, develop an Integrated Solid Waste Management Action Plan that will formalize the role of informal waste collectors in the value chain, and identify and pilot supporting programs.

-• Public Interest Law Foundation (PILF) carried out a comprehensive review and assessment of the existing legal and regulatory frameworks on plastic use and waste management in Sri Lanka under the USAID Municipal Waste Recycling Program.
+• Over 2021-2023, Public Interest Law Foundation (PILF) carried out a comprehensive review and assessment of the existing legal and regulatory frameworks on plastic use and waste management in Sri Lanka under the USAID Municipal Waste Recycling Program.
 With those findings, PILF identified three focus areas in consultation with the Ministry of Environment, Central Environmental Authority, and other stakeholders, and is developing proposals to strengthen local management authority of plastic waste; draft regulations for extended producer responsibility on prioritized plastics; and develop guidelines for the management of non-hazardous/non-infectious hospital plastic and polythene waste.

 • SEVANATHA Urban Resource Center is strengthening the waste value chain by identifying and filling gaps in source separation, collection, policies, and markets for plastic materials in Moratuwa.
 By involving and incorporating feedback from multiple stakeholders, Sevanatha will design and test a 3R Action Plan that advances the Moratuwa Municipal Council toward its zero waste goals.